 • Nudi Rock: A site renowned for its macro life, where a careful eye can spot dozens of species of nudibranchs, flatworms, and rare crustaceans on a single dive.

-• Whale Rock: Characterized by its dramatic underwater walls covered in a dense tapestry of soft corals, sea squirts, and sponges, attracting vast schools of glassfish.
+• Whale Rock: Characterized by its dramatic underwater walls covered in a dense mix of soft corals, sea squirts, and sponges, attracting vast schools of glassfish.

 • Yillet and the Blue Water Mangroves: A unique environment where we explore the interface between mangrove forests and coral reefs, observing the strange archerfish and juvenile reef species that use the roots as a nursery.